quantinterview/quantinterview.github.io/_posts/2017-7-17-How-Quant-Jobs.md

 title: How to Get a Quant Job
 ---

-In this post, I share resources and practical tips about how to get a quant job.
+In this post, I will share some resources and practical tips about how to get a quant job.

 ## Preparation